HuaiwuZhang/causalDC/README.md

 # causalDC

 This repo is the implementation of our IEEE Journal of Biomedical and Health Informatics paper entitled [CADS: Causal Inference for Dissecting Essential Genes to Predict Drug Synergy](https://www.google.com/).
-In this study, we designed a novel deep learning model CADS (Causal Adjustment for Drug Synergy) based on causal inference for the prediction of drug synergy.
+In this study, we designed a novel deep learning model ***CADS*** (Causal Adjustment for Drug Synergy) based on causal inference for the prediction of drug synergy.
 Then we integrated CADS into several carefully selected base models and demonstrated its efficient predictive performance through comprehensive experiments.
 Finally, we conducted comprehensive experiments to validate the CADS's performance and robustness, and conducted multi-granularity analyses to identify and interpret causal genes associated with drug synergy.

 ## Framework Overview

 <img src="modelFramework.png" width="1000px">

 The pipeline of CADS.
-The \model framework primarily consists of three main components: **(a)** *Drug Feature Extraction* is employed to extract drug features from sequences or 2D molecular graphs; **(b)** *Causal Mask Encoder* generates learnable causal mask pairs to decouple causal information from trivial information leveraging cell line profiles; **(c-d)** *Drug-Cell Fusion* employs Multi-Layer Perceptrons (MLP) or Cross-Attention (CA) and Multi-head Self-Attention (MSA) to fuse drug features with decoupled cell representations; **(e)** *Causal Learning Module* learns hard-to-observe causal information by training the causal and trivial components separately with ground truth and fake labels, respectively.
+The ***CADS*** framework primarily consists of three main components: **(a)** *Drug Feature Extraction* is employed to extract drug features from sequences or 2D molecular graphs; **(b)** *Causal Mask Encoder* generates learnable causal mask pairs to decouple causal information from trivial information leveraging cell line profiles; **(c-d)** *Drug-Cell Fusion* employs Multi-Layer Perceptrons (MLP) or Cross-Attention (CA) and Multi-head Self-Attention (MSA) to fuse drug features with decoupled cell representations; **(e)** *Causal Learning Module* learns hard-to-observe causal information by training the causal and trivial components separately with ground truth and fake labels, respectively.

 ## Live Demo System